SMART Home Water Conservation Kit

 - Calling Redwood City's Water Conservation Hotline

-- Visiting Redwood City's Public Works Department, located at 1400
+- Visiting Redwood City's Public Works Division, located at 1400

 - Visiting City Hall, located at 1017 Middlefield Road.